ABOUT

 CRITERIA

-The festival seeks films that explore the intersectionality of film and faith, focusing on themes such as religion, faith, spirituality, social justice, and community.
+The festival seeks films that explore the intersectionality of film and belief, focusing on themes such as religion, faith, spirituality, social justice, and community.
 These themes can appear as the central story arc, one of several arcs, or through main characters.
 Religious and spiritual elements may range from ambiguous and implicit to explicit and overtly evident.

 *** SUBMISSION REQUIREMENTS ***

-• Director biography and, if possible, a Director’s Statement.
+• Director Biography and, if possible, a Director’s Statement.

 • Film’s completion date.